Beethoven, Missa Solemnis – Mozart, Coronation Mass (Krönungsmesse)

 This is a weakness that cannot be disregarded, but Karajan’s conduction and even more the soloists’ performances counterbalance it.

 Things are a little less fine in Mozart’s Coronation Mass.
 Karajan chooses here a fast tempo that seems (incomprehensibly) hurried and that disappoints a little those who remember the same Mass conducted by him at St Peter’s Baislica, where the tempi and the consequent sacredness that derives from them were almost ideal.
 The only comforting thing from this imperfect result is that the ten years passed between the two recorded has not been wasted, but it is of little consolation while listening to the present one.
 Here too the soloists do a very good job, especially soprano Anna Tomowa-Sintow, despite the fact that her attempt to explore the high meaning of the Latin text (especially in her solo part at the beginning of the Agnus Dei) is sometimes frustrated by the conductor’s speed.
-Alto Agnes Baltsa, tenor Werner Krenn and bass José van Dam are equally remarkable.
+At last, alto Agnes Baltsa, tenor Werner Krenn and bass José van Dam are equally remarkable.